Éric Serra: Early life

-Serra was born in Saint-Mandé in 1959.
-His father, Claude Serra, was a songwriter and poet during the 1950’s and ‘60s, and so Éric was thus exposed to music and its production at a young age.
+Éric Serra was born on 9 September 1959 in Saint-Mandé.
+His father, Claude Serra, was a songwriter and poet during the 1950's and '60s, and so Éric was thus exposed to music and its production at a young age.
 His mother died when he was just seven years old.

 Career

 In the early 1980s, Éric Serra met director Luc Besson and was asked to score his first film, Le Dernier Combat (1983).
-Serra has scored all of Besson's directed films to date, except Angel-A (2005) (scored by Anja Garbarek), and several that Besson has written, such as Wasabi.
+Serra has scored all of Besson's directed films to date, except Angel-A (2005) (scored by Anja Garbarek), and several that Besson has written, such as Wasabi (2001).

 In 1995, Serra was chosen to compose the score to the James Bond film GoldenEye, and produced a much more modern-sounding avant-garde soundtrack than had been used in previous Bond films.
 It met with mixed reviews from film critics.
 While Serra's score has been seen by some as highly innovative, many Bond fans have criticized it and often highlighted the lack of the classic, instantly recognizable Bond leitmotif originally created by Monty Norman and John Barry.
 The GoldenEye producers later hired John Altman to re-score the tank chase sequence, which incorporated a traditional arrangement of the Bond theme.
 David Arnold would succeed Serra as Bond composer until 2008.

 Serra is sometimes known as RXRA due to the French pronunciation of his name.
-His composition Little Light of Love on the soundtrack of the film The Fifth Element is credited to RXRA.
+His composition Little Light of Love on the soundtrack of the film The Fifth Element (1997) is credited to RXRA.

 Serra has been the partner of Australian model Jodi Luschwitz for 17 years, with whom he has two children: Ashani and Mitivaï.

 Other projects

 From 1980 to 1988, Éric Serra played bass guitar for French singer Jacques Higelin.

-Serra is also a songwriter, notably having written "It's Only Mystery" for the film Subway, "My Lady Blue" for Le Grand Bleu and "Little Light of Love" for The Fifth Element.
+Serra is also a songwriter, notably having written "It's Only Mystery" for the film Subway (1985), "My Lady Blue" for Le Grand Bleu (1988) and "Little Light of Love" for The Fifth Element (1997).
 In 1998 he released an album of rock music titled RXRA which resembles the artist's name when pronounced as initial letters in French.

 Serra composed the music for the 2008 Las Vegas Criss Angel/Cirque Du Soleil show 'Criss Angel: Believe'.